The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley

 A charming Monterey-style home on Wimbledon Way, Livermore, showcasing the style’s signature balconies.

-Pleasanton: a late bloomer
+Pleasanton: a stylish latecomer

 Monterey-style home with balcony supports on Churchill Drive, Pleasanton.